-The Somerset features 53 extravagant suites spread across several buildings.
-One aspect that sets the accommodations at the Somerset apart from many other resorts and hotels is the spacious setting, which follows the nature of a villa more than the typical hotel room.
+This resort features 53 extravagant suites spread across several buildings.
+One aspect that sets the accommodations here apart from many other resorts and hotels is the spacious setting, which follows the nature of a villa more than the typical hotel room.
 The Somerset villas have more than one bathroom, ample closets, and dining spaces.
-All rooms have either a balcony or terrace.
+All rooms have either a balcony or a terrace.

-Included are complimentary fast WiFi, air conditioning, free parking, flat screen TVs and sound system, as well as a clothes washer, dryer, iron, and ironing board.
+Included are complimentary fast Wi-Fi, air-conditioning, free parking, flat-screen TVs, and sound system, as well as a washing machine, dryer, iron, and ironing board.

 Pre-arrival stocking of groceries can be arranged at extra cost by contacting the resort’s concierge.

-There’s a full range of amenities at the Somerset Resort.
-The grounds feature an expansive beachfront infinity edge pool, and 138 foot lap pool, a croquet lawn, and lush tropical landscaping.
+There’s a full range of amenities at the resort.
+The grounds feature an expansive beachfront infinity edge pool, a 138-foot (42 m) lap pool, a croquet lawn, and lush tropical landscaping.

-The fitness centre is complete with an array of training equipment and weights.
-There’s also lessons on Pilates, and yoga, both on land and by stand up paddle board!
+The fitness center is complete with an array of training equipment and weights.
+There’s also lessons on Pilates, and yoga, both on land and by stand-up paddleboard!

-If you’re looking for a tranquil way to spend a few hours, the Teona Spa onsite at the Somerset is the perfect place to be.
+If you’re looking for a tranquil way to spend a few hours, the onsite Teona Spa is the perfect place to be.
 This full-featured spa and salon offers treatments both in the spa and in guest rooms, according to preference.

 Restaurants and Dining

-The Somerset is home to two restaurants, the fine dining Pavilion, and the LunaSea poolside bar and grill, which offers a more casual fare of international favourites, and a comfortable setting to enjoy drinks.
+There are two restaurants onsite, the fine dining Pavilion, and the LunaSea poolside bar and grill, which offers a more casual fare of international favorites, and a comfortable setting to enjoy drinks.
 For a bit of nightlife, there’s a weekly beach BBQ.